yoichio/public-documents/selectionapiforshadow.md

 # [Selection API](https://www.w3.org/TR/selection-api/) prospotion for [Shadow DOM](https://www.w3.org/TR/shadow-dom/)
 In this document, I explain Selection API issues on Shadow DOM and propose spec modification.

-Selection API defines selection as it is unique on a ducument which consists of one node tree.
+Selection API defines selection as it is unique on a document which consists of one node tree.
 However, Shadow DOM inserts other node trees into a document recursively and we don't expose contents in the trees through javascript API.
 That has made Selection API not working for Shadow DOM.([reported issue](https://github.com/w3c/webcomponents/issues/79))
 Also there are interop issues between user agents' implementation.